DiscordiaMatrix/crime-logger/# Notes.md

 - Need to be able to see trends via suspects
 - Create documentation on Best Practices for data entry
   - Web archive of news articles (if this can be done automatically, great)

+## User Stories
+- **User Authentication**: Users can login through a link sent to their linked email address.
+Accounts are created by the Admin only.
+- **User Roles**: Admin, Member, Contributor
+- **Admin**: Can create accounts, verify entries, and delete entries.
+- **Member**: Can create entries and verify entries.
+- **Contributor**: Can create entries that need to be verified by a Member or Admin.